SteCiu01/Power-BI-Visual-Templates/README.md

 Below are the links to the dedicated pages for each template I created.
 On each page, you’ll find the .pbix file containing the template ready to be copied and pasted into your report, along with detailed steps and instructions on how to use it.

-Feel free to reach out if you have ideas for improvements or enhancements.

 ### Power BI Desktop Models vs. Direct Lake Models

 Depending on how your semantic model is authored, you should choose the most compatible template: